mad4j/rustedbytes-bytepusher/README.md

 Main features of the BytePusher VM:

-- 16 MB linear memory
+- 16 MiB linear memory
 - Color video framebuffer (typically 256x256 pixels)
 - 8-bit audio
 - No conditional instructions: only copy and jump operations